symfony/symfony-docs/components/dependency_injection/advanced.rst

             ->setPublic(false)
             ->setDecoratedService('foo', 'bar.wooz');

-.. versionadded:: 2.8
-    The ability to define the decoration priority was introduced in Symfony 2.8.
-    Prior to Symfony 2.8, the priority depends on the order in which definitions are found.

 If you want to apply more than one decorator to a service, you can control their order by configuring the priority of decoration, this can be any integer number (decorators with higher priorities will be applied first).